filipebafica/Libft/README.md

 # Libft
-An implemenation of libc functions from scratch.
+An implementation of libc functions from scratch.

 ## 🗂 Table of Contents
 * [About](#-about)